 There are four main reasons why DAVx⁵ synchronization is not run automatically / as expected:

-- vendor-specific (for instance: Huawei, LeTV, One Plus, Oppo, Vivo, Xiaomi) restrictions like Autostart, Start in background or App auto-launch permissions prevent DAVx⁵ from being run, and/or
+- vendor-specific (for instance: Huawei, Lenovo, Meizu, One Plus, Oppo, Vivo, Xiaomi, Wiko) restrictions like Autostart, Start in background or App auto-launch permissions prevent DAVx⁵ from being run, and/or

 - vendor-specific (for instance: Samsung) features like Maximum power saving mode have disabled synchronization and reset the sync interval to save power and/or

-- DAVx⁵ has not been whitelisted from battery optimization, and/or
+- DAVx⁵ has not been whitelisted from Android's battery optimization.

 DAVx⁵ is not the only app that is affected by these "features".
-Find more up-to-date information for various vendors on dontkillmyapp.com.
+Please find more information for various vendors on dontkillmyapp.com.

-Some vendors like Huawei¹, LeTV, Oppo, Vivo, Xiaomi², ZTE and maybe others have added some modifications which are not available in default Android, and which prevent DAVx⁵ from synchronizing.
+Some vendors like Huawei¹, LeTV, Nubia, Oppo, Vivo, Xiaomi² and maybe others have added some modifications which are not available in default Android, and which prevent DAVx⁵ from synchronizing.